-In this last section of this tutorial, I’m going to show you how I use color analysis to change the color and mood of an image I created recently.
+In this last section, I'm going to show you how I use color analysis to change the color and mood of an image I created recently.

 This is an abstract photograph I was working on.
 It's a structure designed by Calatrava in Valencia, Spain.
 The image shows the front of the structure and I rotated it to make it look like sculptures.

-When I load this up on Adobe Color, this was what it showed:
+When I load this up to Adobe Color, this is the color wheel:

-I chose muted color mood because I wanted the image to look fairly neutral with just a hint of color.
-As I was aiming for abstract, I also wanted the colors to convey a feeling of dissociation from reality.
+I chose muted color mood because I wanted the image to look fairly neutral with subtle color.
+As I was aiming for abstract, I also wanted the color to convey a feeling of dissociation from reality.